 Company Letterhead

-1. 1.
-Importer name: Address:
+1. Importer name: Address:

 2. Country of destination: New Zealand 3.
 Country of origin:

-4. 4.
-Description of commodity:
+4. Description of commodity:

-5. 5.
-Invoice number: 6.
+5. Invoice number: 6.
 Nature of packaging:

 7. Number of packages:

-8. I, prer (1) (2) I,
+8. 8.
+Number of container(s):

+I, prer I,, the Quality Manager (or equivalent) of the manufacturing premises, declare that:

+(1) The commodities in this consignment are (strikethrough or delete non-applicable categories): (a) Amino acids; (b) Antibiotics / antimicrobials; (c) Test kits that do not contain viable microorganisms; (d) Products derived from microorganisms; (e) Restriction enzymes

-(a) (b) (c) Commercially manufactured and packaged; In new, clean, and secure packaging; and For in-vitro laboratory use
+(2) All the commodities in this consignment are: (a) Commercially manufactured and packaged; (b) In new, clean, and secure packaging; and (c) For in-vitro laboratory use

-Nan Name of authorised person:
+Name of quality manager of the manufacturer or equivalent:

-Pos Position:
+Position:

 Sigr Signature: Date:

-- (2) Commercially manufactured and packaged: - a) Un-sterilised laboratory culture media that contains no ingredients of animal origin. - b) Sterilised laboratory culture media. - c) Highly purified/sterilised/chemically synthesised laboratory reagents or products derived from egg.
+- (2) Commercially manufactured and packaged: - a) Unsterilised laboratory culture media that contains no ingredients of animal origin. - b) Sterilised laboratory culture media. - c) Highly purified/sterilised laboratory reagents or products derived from egg.

 Company Letterhead

 1. Importer name: Address:

 2. Country of destination: New Zealand 3.
 Country of origin:

-4. .
-Description of commodity:
+4. Description of commodity:

-5. Invoice number: 6.
+5. Invoice r number: 6.
 Nature of packaging:

-7. 7.
-Number of packages:
+7. Number of packages:

 8. 8.
 Number of container(s):

-I, I, the Quality Manager (or equivalent) of the manufacturing
+I, prer I,, the Quality Manager (or equivalent) of the manufacturing premises, declare that:

-prer nises dec

-(1) commodities in this consignment are (strikethroug

-(a) un-sterilised laboratory culture media that contains no ingredients of animal origin; and/or

-(b) sterilised laboratory culture media; and/or

-(c) highly purified / sterilised / chemically synthesised laboratory reagents or products derived from egg.
+(1) The commodities in this consignment are (strikethrough or delete non-applicable categories): (a) unsterilised laboratory culture media that contains no ingredients of animal origin; and/or (b) sterilised laboratory culture media; and/or (c) highly purified / sterilised laboratory reagents or products derived from egg.

-(2) (2) The commodities in this consignment have been commercially manufactured and packaged; the packaging is ne clean, and secure; and the commodities (strikethrough or delete non-applicable categories):

-(a) have been sterilised to completely remove viable microorganisms or render any microorganisms or le microorganisms or render any microorganisms non-viable.;

-(b) for products that contain, or are derived from, eggs and egg products, have instead been chemically synthesised; or (c) do not contain any ingredients of animal origin, including blood, whole serum, animal proteins or animal tissues.
+(2) The commodities in this consignment have been commercially manufactured and packaged; the packaging is new, clean, and secure; and the commodities (strikethrough or delete non-applicable categories): (a) have been sterilised to completely remove viable microorganisms or render any microorganisms non-viable. or (b) do not contain any ingredients of animal origin, including blood, whole serum, animal proteins or animal tissues.

 (3) The commodities in this consignment are not for use in the production of products destined for use in or on animals as veterinary medicines.

-Nan Name of authorised person:
+Nan Name of quality manager of the manufacturer or equivalent:

-Poe Position:
+Position:

-Signature: Date:
+Sigr Signature: Date:

-2.9